openstack/monasca-api/docs/monasca-api-spec.md

 Operations for working with notification methods.

 ## Create Notification Method
 Creates a notification method through which notifications can be sent to when an alarm state transition occurs.
-Notification methods are associated with alarms when an alarm is created or updated.
+Notification methods can be associated with zero or many alarms.

 ### POST /v2.0/notification-methods

 #### Headers
 * X-Auth-Token (string, required) - Keystone auth token
-* Content-Type (string) - application/json
+* Content-Type (string, required) - application/json
 * Accept (string) - application/json

 #### Path Parameters
-None
+None.

 #### Query Parameters
 None.